zluo16/js-jquery-prevent-default-lab-web-051517/README.md

 not working with backend so when refresh page, data lost.

 all events should use console.log in tests use spy to see what is logged
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-prevent-default-lab' title='Prevent Default Lab'>Prevent Default Lab</a> on Learn.co and start learning to code for free.</p>